forestryio/forestry.io/hugo/content/docs/faqs/cancel-legacy-plan.md

     weight: 2

 ---
-To cancel a per-site plan (e.g. Team Plan) navigate to the relevant site and click on "..." and select "Downgrade Plan" in the dropdown.
+To cancel a legacy plan (e.g. the _Team Plan_) navigate to your dashboard and click on the "..." next to your site name.
+From there, select "Downgrade Plan" in the dropdown.

 ![](/uploads/2018/04/dowgrade-plan.jpg)